 At both the graduate and undergraduate levels, you will join FSU faculty to research critical areas of education — from classroom teaching to policy reform — efforts which routinely gain national and international recognition.

 Florida State University is designated a “Doctoral/Research University-Extensive” by the Carnegie Foundation, the highest status attributed to a doctoral-granting university.
-This prestigious designation is given to elite institutions such as Carnegie Mellon, Johns Hopkins, Dartmouth, and Princeton that award 50 or more doctoral degrees per year across at least 15 disciplines.
+This prestigious designation is given to elite institutions that award 50 or more doctoral degrees per year across at least 15 disciplines.

 The FSU College of Education is recognized as a leading research institution.
 Every day, students and faculty here conduct pioneering research with the goal of advancing teaching techniques, programs and policies, and impacting educational outcomes tomorrow and well into the future.
 Keep up with the most current and exciting research initiatives being explored by the FSU College of Education here.